How to Wash Pillows: Full Guide and Expert Tips

 Care for the Color and Fabric

-Incorrectly washing your pillows can damage their fabric and cause their color to fade.
+When you Incorrectly wash pillows, it can damage their fabric and cause their color to fade.
 Different fabrics and dyes react differently to soapy water and detergents.

 Check your pillow’s care instructions to avoid color bleeding and fabric damage, especially if they have intricate patterns or are made from delicate materials.

-You can use either gentle stain remover or baking soda to eliminate stains.
+You can use either gentle stain remover or baking soda to eliminate stains when you wash pillows.

 Expert Tips and Tricks for Maintaining Clean Pillows